-Snyk integrates with Kubernetes, enabling you to import and test your running workloads in order to identify vulnerabilities in their associated images and configurations that might make those workloads less secure.
+Snyk integrates with Kubernetes, enabling you to import and test your running workloads and identify vulnerabilities in their associated images and configurations that might make those workloads less secure.
 Once imported, Snyk continues to monitor those workloads, identifying additional security issues as new images are deployed and the workload configuration changes.

 How it works

-Your admin installs a controller on your cluster, authenticating the integration with a unique ID generated from the Snyk account.
+Your administrator installs a controller on your cluster, authenticating the integration with a unique ID generated from the Snyk account.
+Install the controller with either of these options:

 For each workload that your collaborators import, Snyk displays the vulnerabilities found in each image as well as a summary of configuration issues identified with the workload.